inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 - **Environment Management**: Utilized a virtual environment to isolate project dependencies.
 - **Project Structure**: Followed a well-structured project layout.
 - **Version Control**: Used Git to track changes in the codebase.
+- **Unit Tests**: Created unit tests to check the response code and change of time in each response.